 3.2 Performance Measures

-For text classification algorithm evaluation, we often using the following three indicators, accuracy, recall, F1 value.
+For text classification algorithm evaluation, we often use the following three indicators: accuracy, recall, and F1 value.

-Accuracy was defined as : For a given set of test data, The ratio of sample of classifier classified correctly and the total number of samples.
+Accuracy is defined as the following: For a given set of test data, the ratio of sample of classifier classified correctly and the total number of samples.
 Accuracy is also used as a statistical measure of how well a classifier testing correctly identifies.
 The accuracy is the proportion of true results (both true positives and true negatives) among the total number of cases examined.
 An accuracy of 100% means that the measured values are exactly the same as the given values.
-On the other hand, precision or positive predictive value is defined as the proportion of the true positives against all the positive results.
+On the contrary, precision or positive predictive value is defined as the proportion of the true positives against all the positive results.

 Recall in information retrieval is the fraction of the documents that are relevant to the query that are successfully retrieved.
 In classification, recall is called sensitivity.
-So it can be looked at as the probability that a relevant document is retrieved by the query.
+Therefore, it can be looked at as the probability that a relevant document is retrieved by the query.

-In statistical analysis of classification, the F1 score (also F-score or F-measure) is a measure of a test's accuracy.
-It considers both the precision p and the recall r of the test to compute the score: p is the number of correct positive results divided by the number of all positive results, and r is the number of correct positive results divided by the number of positive results that should have been returned.
-The F1 score can be interpreted as a weighted average of the precision and recall, where an F1 score reaches its best value at 1 and worst at 0.
-The F-measure or balanced F-score (F1 score) is the harmonic mean of precision and recall:The traditional F-measure or balanced F-score (F1 score) is the harmonic mean of precision and recall:
+In the statistical analysis of classification, the F1 score (also F-score or F-measure) is a measure of a test’s accuracy.
+It considers both the precision, p, and the recall, r, of the test to compute the score; p is the number of correct positive results divided by the number of all positive results, and r is the number of correct positive results divided by the number of positive results that should have been returned.
+The F1 score can be interpreted as a weighted average of precision and recall.
+An F1 score reaches its best value at 1 and its worst value at 0.
+The F-measure or balanced F-score (F1 score) is the harmonic mean of precision and recall.
+The traditional F-measure or balanced F-score (F1 score) is the harmonic mean of precision and recall.

-So this paper chose three of the most common evaluation index(precision，recall，F1) to compare four methods (k-NN, SVM, Bayes) on the three common data set(BBC data set, 20 Newsgroups, Reuters-21578).
+Hence, this paper chose three of the most common evaluation indexes (precision, recall, and F1) to compare four methods (k-NN, SVM, Bayes) on the three common datasets (BBC data set, 20 Newsgroups, Reuters-21578).

-3.3 Comparison with related work
+3.3 Comparison to Related Work

 The experiments compare the three of most popular methods (KNN, Naïve Bayes, Support Vector Machine) and the new approach on three benchmark corpuses (BBC, Reuters Transcribed Subset, 20 Newsgroups Data).
-For these three data sets, we randomly selected from 80% as a training set, 20% as a test set.
-Each category specific training set and testing set on the number of text is as follows.
+For these three data sets, we randomly selected 80% as a training set and 20% as a test set.
+Each category’s specific training set and testing set are as follows.

 The BBC dataset distribution is as follows.